Alpaca: Origin and domestication

 Alpacas were domesticated thousands of years ago.
 The Moche people of Northern Peru often used alpaca images in their art.
+Traditionally, alpaca were bred and raised in herds, grazing on the level meadows and escarpments of the Andes, from Ecuador and Peru to Western Bolivia and Northern Chile, typically at an altitude of 3500 to 5000 m above sea level.
 There are no known wild alpacas, and its closest living relative, the vicuña (also native to South America), is the wild ancestor of the alpaca.

-The family Camelidae first appeared in Americas 40–45 million years ago, during the Eocene period, from the common ancestor, Protylopus.
+The family Camelid first appeared in the Americas 40–45 million years ago, during the Eocene period, from the common ancestor, Protylopus.
 The descendants divided into Camelini and Lamini tribes, taking different migratory patterns to Asia and South America, respectively.
-Although the camelids became extinct in North America around 3 million years ago, it flourished in the South with the species we see today.
+Although the camelids became extinct in North America around 3 million years ago, they flourished in the South.
 It was not until 2–5 million years ago, during the Pliocene, that the genus Hemiauchenia of the tribe Lamini split into Palaeolama and Lama; the latter would then split again into Lama and Vicugna upon migrating down to South America.

-Remains of vicuña and guanaco have been found throughout Peru for around 12,000 years.
-Their domesticated counterparts, the llama and alpacas, have been found mummified in the Moquegua valley, in the south of Peru, dating back 900 to 1000 years.
+Remains of vicuña and guanaco dating around 12,000 years have been found throughout Peru.
+Their domesticated counterparts, the llama and alpaca, have been found mummified in the Moquegua valley, in the South of Peru, dating back 900 to 1000 years.
 Mummies found in this region show two breeds of alpacas.
 More precise analysis of bone and teeth of these mummies has demonstrated that alpacas were domesticated from the Vicugna vicugna.
 Other research, considering the behavioral and morphological characteristics of alpacas and their wild counterparts, seems to indicate that alpacas could find their origins in Lama guanicoe as well as Vicugna vicugna, or even a hybrid of both.

 Genetic analysis shows a different picture of the origins of the alpaca.
 Analysis of mitochondrial DNA shows that most alpacas have guanaco mtDNA, and many also have vicuña mtDNA.
 But microsatellite data shows that alpaca DNA is much more similar to vicuña DNA than to guanaco DNA.
 This suggests that alpacas are descendants of the Vicugna vicugna, not of the Lama guanicoe.
-The discrepancy with mtDNA seems to be a result of the fact that mtDNA is only transmitted by the mother, and recent husbandry practices have caused hybridization between llamas (which primarily carry guanaco DNA) and alpacas.
-To the extent that many of today's domestic alpacas are the result of male alpacas bred to female llamas, this would explain the mtDNA consistent with guanacos.
+The discrepancy with mtDNA seems to be because mtDNA is only transmitted by the mother, and recent husbandry practices have caused hybridization between llamas (which primarily carry guanaco DNA) and alpacas.
+To the extent that many domestic alpacas are the result of male alpacas bred to female llamas, this would explain the mtDNA consistent with guanacos.
 This situation has led to attempts to reclassify the alpaca as Vicugna pacos.